Steve Gibbons (musician): The Dylan Project

 Gibbons formed the Dylan Project in the late 1990s.
 The trio covered Bob Dylan songs and played material by Gibbons.

 Brum Rocks

-Gibbons continues to tour with his band, and is also a member of the hit UK show 'Brum Rocks Live', along with Bev Bevan (The Move, ELO), Trevor Burton (The Move), Danny King, and writer Laurie Hornsby.
+Gibbons continues to tour with his band, and is also a member of the hit UK show 'Brum Rocks Live', along with Bev Bevan (The Move, Electric Light Orchestra), Burton, Danny King, and writer Laurie Hornsby.
 The show toured the UK, and was produced and promoted by Brian Yeates Associates.

 Gibbons lives with his wife Suzie in Edgbaston, Birmingham.
 They have two sons and a daughter.

 Gibbons played in concert for the Newlife Foundation for Disabled Children in February 2011.